Singularities of Curve Shortening Flow with Convex Projections: Uniqueness of tangent flows

 In this section, we prove uniqueness of tangent flows for CSF with a one-to-one convex projection developing a type~{II} singularity by using the method of Allard-Almgren \cite{allard1981radial}.
 Our proof is a modification of \cite[\S8]{choi2025uniqueness}.

+The proof involves quantitative estimates of flatness.
+Our goal is to show that at quantitatively large times, the rescaled CSF is quantitatively close to a line and rotates quantitatively slowly.

-The proof mainly relies on iterations of two procedures: gluing (Proposition \ref{the proposition gluing the domains to larger time interval}) and improvement of flatness (Proposition \ref{the prop on improvement of flatness}).
-We will postpone the proof of these two iteration procedures and prove uniqueness of tangent flows first.
-To formulate these two propositions, we need to introduce the following definitions. \begin{defi} We denote by $\mr_{r,\tau_0}^\tau$ the \emph{spacetime region} in $\mathbb R\times[-\frac{1}{2}\log T,+\infty)$:
+Technically, the proof mainly relies on iterations of two procedures: gluing (Proposition \ref{the proposition gluing the domains to larger time interval}) and improvement of flatness (Proposition \ref{the prop on improvement of flatness}), the proof of which will be postponed.
+We begin this section by formulating these two procedures and proving the uniqueness of tangent flows.
+First, we need to introduce two technical definitions of flatness in Definition \ref{definition of delta linear at angle theta} and Definition \ref{definition on condition H taup and T}.